PeteChambers/OnTheMap/README.md

 If the submission fails to post the data to the server, then the user should see an alert with an error message describing the failure.

-If at any point the user clicks on the “Cancel” button, then the Information Posting View should be dismissed, returning the app to the Map and Table Tabbed View.
+If at any point the user clicks on the “Cancel” button, then the Information Posting View is dismissed, returning the app to the Map and Table Tabbed View.

-Likewise, if the submission succeeds, then the Information Posting View should be dismissed, returning the app to the Map and Table Tabbed View.
+Likewise, if the submission succeeds, then the Information Posting is dismissed, returning the app to the Map and Table Tabbed View.

 ## Requirements